FuelLabs/sway-test-rs/README.md

 **NOTE: This is currently a WIP and is not yet functioning.**

-A cargo-generate template that makes it easy to create integration tests for Rust + Sway projects.
+A cargo-generate template that makes it easy to initialise a Sway project ready for Rust integration testing.

 This template is designed for Rust developers who wish to test integration of their Rust application and Sway code.